 Do you have a particular property in mind?

 Another factor to consider is how far along in the homebuying process you are.
-If you’re toying with the idea of buying a home but aren’t sure, then you might decide to wait and see what happens over the next few months following the General Election.
+If you’re toying with the idea of buying a home but aren’t sure, then you might decide to wait and see what happens over the next few months.

-On the other hand, if you are committed to buying a specific property that you really want, you may want to press ahead regardless.
-After all, no-one can predict the best time to buy and the perfect home doesn’t come around often, particularly with a very limited amount of affordable properties on the market in the first place.
+On the other hand, if you are committed to buying a specific property that you really want, or next year’s Stamp Duty changes will significantly impact you, you may want to press ahead regardless.
+After all, no-one can predict the best time to buy and the perfect home doesn’t come around often, particularly with a limited amount of affordable properties on the market in the first place.

-Biting the bullet and buying now might see you pay a higher price and fixed rate than you would have a year ago, but could be preferable to buying a few months later for even more – or losing out on the property altogether.
+Biting the bullet and buying now might see you pay a higher price than you would have a year ago, but could be preferable to buying a few months later for even more – or losing out on the property altogether.

 For tips on making a successful purchase, read our article 11 Common mistakes homebuyers make (and how to avoid them).